JAC-CS-Programming-4-W23/Notes/1-Input-Output-Streams/README.md

 syntax: `print (arg1, arg2, ...)`

-The `print` command will convert any object into its `str` version.
+The `print` command will convert any object into a string via the `str()` function.
+When printing, all arguments will be separated by a space.

 ### Formatting (`fstring`)